 Due to the international nature of its business, Verisure Ireland DAC may, in the ordinary course of business, transfer personal data to the Verisure Services (UK) Ltd.

 These parties are Affiliates; the Parties share Personal data during the operation of their businesses.
 For example, to manage and deliver HR-related services and benefits, they may need to collect, access, process, and transfer (collectively, "transfers") personal data about Verisure Ireland DAC employees, contractors, and consultants.

 Verisure Services (UK) Ltd has implemented an Intra-Group Agreement to meet these legal requirements for personal data transfers.
 The agreement will ensure that the sharing and transfer of Personal Data between the Parties are lawful.
 The Intra-Group Agreement legally effectuates such transfers from the EEA to non-EEA countries.

 Verisure Ireland DAC is the controller responsible for processing your personal data when visiting this website, the app and the use of our products within the meaning of the EU General Data Protection Regulation (GDPR) can be reached here:

 E-Mail: [email protected]

-For any questions related to data protection related to our products and services, the use of our website or app, you can also contact our Data Protection Officer at any time.
-This can be reached at the above postal address as well as at the previously provided e-mail address.
+For any questions related to data protection related to our products and services, the use of our website or app, you can also contact our Data Protection Officer, who can be reached any time at the above postal address as well as at the previously provided e-mail address.

 Personal data is information relating to an identified or identifiable person.
 This mainly includes information that makes it possible to draw conclusions about your identity, such as your name, telephone number, address or e-mail address.
 Please note that statistical data that we collect when you visit our website cannot be associated with you and is not covered by the definition of the personal data.